LEA Program Overview

 Schools, Community Colleges, and

 The services are delivered through the LEAs.
 The LEAs either employ practitioners who provide the services on site, or use practitioners under contract with the LEA.

-The LEA program is funded with a combination of local and federal Title XIX (Medicaid) funds.
-Claims are filed using the traditional Medi-Cal fee-for-service system through the fiscal intermediary for DHCS, Xerox State Healthcare, LLC.
-LEAs pay for the services and are reimbursed the FFP rate relative to the cost of each individual service from federal funds; therefore, there is no State General Fund expense for this program.
+The LEA Medi-Cal Billing Option Program is funded with a combination of local and federal Title XIX (Medicaid) funds.
+Claims are filed using the traditional Medi-Cal fee-for-service system through the Department of Health Care Services (DHCS) fiscal intermediary.
+LEAs pay for the services and are reimbursed the federal funds, at 50% of cost, for each individual service; therefore, there is no State General Fund expense for this program.

-LEAs must annually certify that the public funds expended for LEA services provided are eligible for FFP pursuant to Code of Federal Regulations, Title 42, Section 433.51.
+LEAs must annually certify that the public funds expended for LEA services provided are eligible for federal funds pursuant to Code of Federal Regulations, Title 42, Section 433.51.
 DHCS must reconcile the interim Medi-Cal reimbursements to LEAs with the costs to provide the

 Medi-Cal services.
 The Cost and Reimbursement Comparison Schedule is used to compare each LEA’s total actual costs for LEA services to interim Medi-Cal reimbursement for the preceding fiscal year.

 The LEA Advisory Workgroup meets bi-monthly and is comprised of large, medium and small LEAs, Local Governmental Agencies (LGAs), Local Educational Consortia (LECs), DHCS, CDE, and professional associations with the purpose to enhance Medi-Cal services on school sites, increase access of care for students, and increase Medi-Cal reimbursement for LEAs.